Are you ready to buy a home? 7 questions to ask

 Real estate is an American obsession — just look at the number of TV shows, Pinterest boards and websites dedicated to finding, renovating and decorating the perfect home, whether that be a house, condo or co-op.
 As a signifier of "the American dream," homeownership still looms large.
 And although a lot has changed of late, the desire to own a home — and to belong to a neighborhood — has stayed strong.
 In fact, according to Bank of America's

 There's a lot to consider about homeownership.
 Are you a renter with a desire to purchase your first home?
 An existing homeowner considering buying a vacation home?
 A retiree thinking about relocating and downsizing?
 Whether it's a starter home, your retirement home or something in between, the decision is a big one.
-To help you think through all the considerations, we turned to Neil Stikeleather, a Merrill financial advisor.
+To help you think through all the considerations, we turned to Neil Stikeleather, a Wealth Management Advisor with Merrill.
 Here, he shares seven questions that he asks potential homebuyers and offers up some thoughts on the issues you should consider as you answer each one.

 1. Is owning the roof over your head your No. 1 priority?